swanson/swanson.github.com/_posts/2017-02-16-how-to-start-a-peer-group.md

 01. Start on time and have everyone introduce themselves -- name, company, role, what they want to get out of the group

-01. Set the rules of engagement -- use [Chatham House Rule][ch] unless there is a strong opinion not to
+01. Set the rules of engagement -- use [Chatham House Rule][ch] unless there is a strong reason not to

-01. Explain the discussion format -- use [Lean Coffee][lc] unless there is a strong opinion not to
+01. Explain the discussion format -- use [Lean Coffee][lc] unless there is a strong reason not to

 01. Have a productive, educational, energizing, and cathartic discussion with your new peer group

-01. Get a volunteer to host next time (quarterly works well) and don't dismiss the meeting until someone other than you has committed
+01. Get a volunteer to host next time (quarterly works well)

 01. Email everyone thanking them for their participation and enjoy the rest of your day

-01. Repeat quarterly, expanding the group as necessary
+01. Repeat quarterly, expanding the group with new people as necessary

 ---